 STEM Club is an extra-curricular student activity group.
 The club encourages research and development through hands-on interactive learning.
 We promote education in the STEM fields as well as giving education majors support.
 STEM Club members provide community outreach opportunities through Barton's mini-STEM Day activities.
 All students are encouraged to bring their ideas, creativity, and curiosities as topics are driven by student interest.

-We do have a Facebook group as well to discuss topics, share pictures, and announcement of meetings.
+We have a Facebook group as well to discuss topics, share pictures, and announce meetings.

 Barton's STEM Club is co-lead by Rick Sloan and Dr. Amanda Alliband.

 More activities coming in the Fall 2023 semester.